Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Implementation in

 An abstract state of the composite CPA is $(\pc, (\as,\labs{}{},\pf,\blkf), \{l_H\mapsto i\})$, where the first element is an abstract state of the Location CPA representing the current program location $l$, the second element is an abstract state of the Predicate CPA as explained above, and the third element is an abstract state of the Loop-Bound CPA recording that the loop body starting from $l_H$ has been completely traversed $i$~times already.
 We also use the ARG CPA~$\argcpa$ to store the predecessor-successor relationship between abstract states.
-To increase readability we simply use abstract states as elements in the ARG, and explicitly give the unrolling upper bound~$k$ as a parameter to the \cpapa algorithm (instead of passing it via the precision of the initial abstract state as in the literature~\cite{AlgorithmComparison-JAR}).
+To increase readability, we simply use abstract states as elements in the ARG and explicitly give the unrolling upper bound~$k$ as a parameter to the \cpapa algorithm (instead of passing it via the precision of the initial abstract state as in the literature~\cite{AlgorithmComparison-JAR}).
+We also omit the aborting function and assume that the \cpapa algorithm never aborts early (i.e., we pass $\mathsf{abort}^\mathit{never} = \{\cdot\mapsto\false\}$).